EndPointCorp/end-point-blog/2022/10/typeguards-in-typescript.md

 ### Limitations from an example in the wild: lodash.isEmpty

-The `isUndefined` function from the Lodash has the following signature:
+The `isUndefined` function from Lodash has the following signature:

 ```typescript
 isUndefined(value: any): value is undefined;